cnegrelli/Disaster-Response-Pipeline/README.md

 ### Files

-- data:

-process_data.py: python script that reads two csv files (the messages file and the categories files) and creates a SQL
-                 database with a cleaned table.
+- data/process_data.py: python script that reads two csv files (the messages file and the categories files) and creates a SQL database with a cleaned table.

-disaster_messages.csv: csv file with the messages.
+- data/disaster_messages.csv: csv file with the messages.

-disaster_categories.csv: csv table with the categories for each message.
+- data/disaster_categories.csv: csv table with the categories for each message.

-DisasterResponse.db: output of the process_data.py, you don't need this file to run the API.
+- data/DisasterResponse.db: output of the process_data.py, you don't need this file to run the API.

-- models:

-train_classifier.py: python script that reads the SQL database and creates and trains a classifier, and stores it in
-                     a pickle file.
+- models/train_classifier.py: python script that reads the SQL database and creates and trains a classifier, and stores it in a pickle file.

-- app:

-run.py: python scripts that runs the app.
+- app/run.py: python scripts that runs the app.

-templates:

-   go.html:

-   master.html:
+- app/templates/go.html:

+- app/templates/master.html: